slog-rs/slog/README.md

 * [sloggers](https://docs.rs/sloggers/) for convenience methods (note: [3rd-party library](https://github.com/sile/sloggers))

 There are many more slog feature crates.
 Search for [more slog features on crates.io](https://crates.io/search?q=slog).
-It is easy to write and publish new ones!
+It is easy to write and publish new ones.
+Look through all the [exiting crates using slog](https://crates.io/crates/slog/reverse_dependencies) for examples and ideas.

 ### Terminal output example